 Ongoing Research:

-Cosmological observations tell us that 85% of matter in the universe is in form of cold (non-relativistic), non-baryonic stuff.
-This matter doesn’t seem to interact with light (i.e. electromagnetic interaction), because of which we call it dark matter.
+Cosmological observations tell us that 85% of matter in the universe is in the form of cold (non-relativistic), non-baryonic stuff.
+This matter doesn’t seem to interact with light (i.e., electromagnetic interaction), which is why we call it dark matter.

-As far as our current understanding is concerned, dark matter mainly talks via gravitational interactions.
-That's how we discovered that dark matter exist in first place.
-There are strong evidences/hints from astrophysics which opened up a new window for the indirect detection aspect of dark matter search.
+As far as our current understanding is concerned, dark matter mainly interacts via gravitational interactions.
+That's how we discovered that dark matter exists in the first place.
+There is strong evidence/hints from astrophysics, which opened up a new window for the indirect detection aspect of dark matter search.

-Long story short, after the big bang, the universe was filled with photons, neutrinos, ordinary matter (SM particles i.e. quarks and gluons) and dark matter and dark energy.
-As the universe was expanding, it rapidly cooled down i.e. the temperature dropped enough which allowed quarks and gluons to condense into nucleons.
-These nucleons combined with electrons to form first hydrogen gas.
-The dark matter provided the deep gravitational potential well so that a large amount of hydrogen could fall into the well and form stars, galaxies and cluster of galaxies as we see it today.
+Long story short, after the Big Bang, the universe was filled with photons, neutrinos, ordinary matter (SM particles, i.e., quarks and gluons), and dark matter and dark energy.
+As the universe was expanding, it rapidly cooled down, i.e., the temperature dropped enough, which allowed quarks and gluons to condense into nucleons.
+These nucleons combined with electrons to form the first hydrogen gas.
+The dark matter provided the deep gravitational potential well so that a large amount of hydrogen could fall into the well and form stars, galaxies, and clusters of galaxies as we see them today.
 This explains, on a planet like earth revolving around the star known as sun the life would not have been possible without dark matter.

-Nature has given us strong hints about the existence of the dark matter in the universe.
-One of the smoking gun evidence being the Bullet cluster.
-There are various proposed dark matter candidates which spans over several orders of magnitude mass window from ultralight to ultra heavy e.g. axions, WIMPs, Primordial blackholes etc. We do not know the microscopic identity of dark matter i.e. what are the fundamental or composite particles which make dark matter.
-If the primordial blackholes make up the dark matter then we do not need any new physics.
+Nature has given us strong hints about the existence of dark matter in the universe.
+One of the smoking gun evidence is the Bullet cluster.
+There are various proposed dark matter candidates that span over several orders of magnitude mass window from ultralight to ultra heavy, e.g., axions, WIMPs, Primordial blackholes, etc. We do not know the microscopic identity of dark matter, i.e., what the fundamental or composite particles are that make up dark matter.

 This research